sovrn/Hive-JDBC-Storage-Handler/README.md

   STORED BY 'com.sovrn.hadoop.hive.jdbc.storagehandler.JdbcStorageHandler'
 ```

-##Table Creation##
+## Table Creation
 Table can be created in 2 ways:
-* First is, Column mappings can be explicitly given along with the table creation statement.
+1. Column mappings can be explicitly given along with the table creation statement.

 ```
 DROP TABLE HiveTable;